PeterHallonmark/clang-tidy-automotive/README.md

 The repository follows LLVM's license structure to make it easier to upstream changes to the LLVM project if and when that happens. :)

-## Design note: MISRA mapping layer
+## Design note: diagnostic mapping layer

-A significant part of this project is the MISRA mapping layer.
+A significant part of this project right now is the diagnostic mapping layer.

-The purpose of the mapping layer is to strictly separate normative MISRA rule content from the clang-tidy checks themselves.
+The purpose of the mapping layer is to strictly separate rule content from the clang-tidy checks themselves.
 This separation is essential in order to:

 - avoid embedding copyrighted MISRA rule text in the codebase
 - allow different interpretations or future revisions of MISRA rules without